Smart Districts - Smart DCU

 Dublin City University (DCU) is one of Ireland’s leading universities and a hub of high-tech innovation and research.

-With five campuses and 20,000 students from over 100 countries worldwide, the University can offer great insight into how a smart city can function.
+With five campuses, over 20,000 students and 3,000 staff from over 100 countries worldwide, the University can offer great insight into how a smart city can function.

-Smart Dublin City University (DCU) is a collaboration between Dublin City Council and partners Enable, Insight SFI Research Centre for Data Analytics and DCU Alpha.
-The goal of Smart DCU is to develop, test and trial cutting-edge technology innovations
+Smart Dublin City University Project is a collaboration between Dublin City Council, the Insight SFI Research Centre for Data Analytics and DCU Alpha.
+The goal of Smart DCU is to develop, test and trial cutting-edge technology innovations in a university campus setting before scaling up to city scale.

 Bentley’s Founders’ Honors 2023

-To learn more about Smart DCU see our projects below or contact:
+To learn more about Smart DCU see our projects and updates below:

 Kieran Mahon